Spa dates aren't only for lovers.

 (Courtesy of @onsen.sf)

-Immersed in lush plants and natural light, Onsen is an urban oasis in the Tenderloin.
+With lush plants and natural light, Onsen is an urban oasis in the Tenderloin.
 The Japanese-style bath house is has ample room for your crew, with a 104-degree communal soaking pool, redwood and cedar sauna, steam room, cold plunge, and showers, plus services like massage and acupuncture.
 The space is small, ideal for quality time with a friend on a regular day; or can be booked out for a group event of up to 20 people.
 Private bath experiences come with some special perks, like movies on the projector next to the soaking pool and your own custom playlist.
 Hungry?
-Groups can also book a four-course family style tasting menu for six to 10 guests. // 466 Eddy St. (Tenderloin); reservations are available at onsensf.com.
+Groups can also book a four-course family style tasting menu for six to 10 guests. // 466 Eddy St. (Tenderloin); reservations are temporarily closed at onsensf.com.